-All packaged food products that are sold at the retail level need to be registered at Food Control.
+All packaged food products that are sold at the retail level must be registered with Food Control.
 Registration of U.S. origin products, for commercialization purposes, is normally carried out by a Guatemalan importer, who has been granted a sanitary license of operation.
-If a U.S. company wishes to register its products under their company's name, a warehouse will have to be established, so that a sanitary license can be issued.
-As mentioned previously, several Guatemalan importers can commercialize the same product, as long as each registers appropriately the product.
+If a U.S. company wishes to register its products under their company's name, a warehouse must be established, so that a sanitary license can be issued.
+As mentioned previously, several Guatemalan importers can commercialize the same product, as long as each registers the product.

-Product Registration is required for all primary (animal origin) processed and final processed food products in Guatemala.
+Product registration is required for all primary (animal origin) processed and final processed food products in Guatemala.
 Food Control is responsible for all registrations.
-Regulations and registration procedures and requirements can be consulted on-line at: http://portal.mspas.gob.gt/index.php/en/nuevoor-renovacion-del-registro-sanitario.html.
+Regulations and registration procedures and requirements can be consulted on-line at: http://portal.mspas.gob.gt/index.php/en/nuevo-o-renovacion-del-registro-sanitario.html.

-GOG requires registration of primary processed food products, under the same procedure that applies for registration of end processed food products; additives do not need to be registered.
+The GOG requires registration of primary processed food products, under the same procedure that applies for registration of end processed food products; additives do not need to be registered.
 The GOG has in place a mechanism known as "sanitary inscription for registered products", which allows for an extension option of already existing registries, under different companies.
 For example, if company 1 registers brand "x" presentation of product, and the registration number 1520-1 is assigned; company 2 can register the same brand "x" under the 1520-2 registration number.
 This mechanism allows for: a) title of ownership of the registered product, but not over the brand, allowing for different importers/distributors to commercialize the same product (exclusive distribution is left in the hands of commercial interests and not for regulatory purposes), b) title of ownership of the registration and sole responsibility for the registration.

-For example, if, for any reason registration number 1520-1 has any specific issue (labeling, license status of the importer, food safety or other), only company 1 is affected but not company 2.
-Besides the title of the ownership component, the "sanitary inscription for registries" also expedites the registration process, especially in the case of animal products, since the extension is granted immediately, given the fact that the first registration number has already passed the laboratory analysis.
+For example, if, for any reason registration number 1520-1 has any specific issue (labeling, license status of the importer, food safety or other), only company 1 is affected but not company the registration process, especially in the case of animal products, since the extension is granted immediately, given the fact that the first registration number has already passed the laboratory analysis.
 The registration, in this case 1520, is valid for five years, independent of when the extension was granted, and all extensions of this registration must be renewed every five years.